twilio/workshop/docs/dynamic_apps.rst

        ('/', HelloWorld),
    ], debug=True)

-If you refresh your page, nothing seems to have changed.
-This is strange.
-To see our changes, we'll need tell the broswer that the content we are returning is XML, not HTML.
+When someone requests the frontpage of our application, they will now get TwiML instead of HTML.
+However, if you refresh your page, nothing seems to have changed.
+The problem is that while we're sending back TwiML, the browser still thinks we're sending it HTML.
+To fix this problem, we'll include additional metadata to tell the browser we're sending valid TwiML.

 .. code-block:: python
    :emphasize-lines: 6